-After the war, the University of Texas decided to add a medical school, and the Foundation volunteered to help, provided the school was established in Dallas, because they already had an infrastructure in place.
-The university system agreed and in 1949, it became the Southwestern Medical School of the University of Texas, established in the buildings left over from the old medical college.
+After the war, the University of Texas decided to add a medical school.
+The Foundation volunteered to help, provided the school was established in Dallas, because it already had an infrastructure in place.
+The university system agreed and in 1949, it became the Southwestern Medical School of the University of Texas, established in the buildings from the old medical college.
 The school moved to its present site on Harry Hines Boulevard in 1954, setting up next to the new Parkland Memorial Hospital, Dallas’ large public hospital.
 (Parkland became famous Nov.
 22, 1963, when President John F. Kennedy was assassinated.)

 UT Southwestern Today

 UT Southwestern continues to move forward, educating the next generation of physicians and researchers.
-In 2011, we began construction on the new $800 million state-of-the-art William P. Clements Jr. University Hospital.
-The 12-story, 424-bed facility, slated to open in 2015, is an essential component of UT Southwestern’s commitment to become one of the top 10 comprehensive academic medical centers in the nation.
+In December 2014, we opened the $800 million state-of-the-art William P. Clements Jr. University Hospital.
+The 12-story, 460-bed facility is an essential component of UT Southwestern’s commitment to become one of the top 10 comprehensive academic medical centers in the nation.